DW579/sorting-algorithms/readme.md

 For merge sort, you'll find it helpful to implement a `merge` function which takes two sorted arrays and merges them into one sorted array.

 Your goal is to get the tests for `mergeSort`, `quickSort`, and `merge` to pass.
-Note: As in Part I, don't use the same implementations for these searching algorithms!
+Note: As in Part 1, don't use the same implementations for these searching algorithms!

 ### Helpful Resources